linrunner/tlp-doc/introduction.rst

     or blacklisted).

 System startup (boot)
-    Applies the settings profile corresponding to the current power source AC/BAT.
+    Applies the settings profile corresponding to the current power source AC/BAT, applies charge thresholds and switches bluetooth, Wi-Fi and WWAN devices depending on your individual settings (this is disabled in the default configuration).

 System shutdown (power off)
     Applies the AC settings profile so that the laptop is powered off as fast as possible.

 System reboot
-    Applies the AC settings profile to reboot swiftly.
-After reboot applies the settings profile corresponding to the current power source AC/BAT.
+    Applies the AC settings profile to reboot swiftly and after reboot proceeds as described above for system startup.

 System suspend - ACPI Sleep States S3 (Suspend to RAM) or S4 (Suspend to disk)
     Applies the AC settings profile so that the suspend state is reached as